 There are limited data on the bull trout spawning run out of Flathead Lake prior to the current monitoring scheme.
 The earliest and only comparable data on the number of spawning bull trout are from a study in the North Fork during the early 1950s.
 Personnel from the MFWP operated a two-way weir in Trail Creek during 1954.
 In addition to stream trapping activities they also conducted a complete redd count survey.
-Results from this work yielded an estimate of the total number of adult bull trout spawning in Trail Creek during 1954 of 160 fish (Block 1955).
+Results from this work yielded a total estimate of 160 adult bull trout spawning in Trail Creek during 1954 (Block 1955).

 During our initial years of redd counts in 1978 and 1979, field crews attempted to set up standard sections for annual counts.
 Our intent was to identify high density spawning areas with distinct upper and lower boundaries.
 Counts in these sections could be duplicated each year, allowing development of an index for comparison over time.
-We selected sections of four North Fork and four Middle Fork tributary streams for our annual index surveys (Figure 23, Appendix D-1).
+We selected sections of four North Fork and four Middle Fork tributary streams for our annual index surveys (Figure 23, Table 5).
 Counts from 1978 and 1979 are not directly comparable to subsequent years because of differences in the stream sections surveyed; only portions of Trail and Morrison creek's index areas were counted and Ole Creek was not surveyed at all.
 The total number of redds for these two years is likely lower than the true number, since the entire lengths of present index areas were not surveyed.
-These numbers are not presented in Figure 23 or Appendix D-1.
+These numbers are not presented in Figure 23 or Table 5.

-Redd numbers reported from 1980 through the present are directly comparable (Figure 23, Appendix D-1).
+Redd numbers reported from 1980 through the present are directly comparable (Figure 23, Table 5).
 During the 11-year period from 1980 through 1990 the Flathead Lake index count averaged 384 redds with a range from 272 in 1980 to 600 in 1982.
 In comparing the number of spawners in Trail Creek during this 11-year period to the 1954 estimate for Trail Creek, we see similar numbers.
 As previously mentioned, the 1954 estimate of total adult bull trout in Trail Creek was 160 fish.
 The estimated 11-year average for Trail Creek between 1980 and 1990 is 180 fish.
 To convert our redd numbers to total adult fish we multiplied the number of redds observed by a factor of 3.2 (Fraley and Shepard 1989).
 This coefficient was developed from trapping the spawning run in several Flathead Basin streams over several years and passing a known number of adults upstream.
 Then redd counts were completed upstream of each trap site and we calculated an average of 3.2 fish per redd.
 Field personnel have often observed multiple males with a single female during preliminary surveys when actual spawning was occurring.

-A large decline in bull trout redd numbers occurred between 1990 and 1992 with 1991 being a transitional year (Figure 23, Appendix D-1).
-Indices suggest this change resulted from degraded spawning and rearing habitat conditions likely due to prolonged drought (see sections on Streambed Coring and Substrate Scoring in this report) combined with alterations in the trophic dynamics in Flathead Lake following establishment of Mysis relicta.
+A large decline in bull trout redd numbers occurred between 1990 and 1992 with 1991 being a transitional year (Figure 23, Table 5).
+Indices suggest this change resulted from degraded spawning and rearing habitat conditions likely due to prolonged drought and land management activities (see sections on Streambed Coring and Substrate Scoring in this report) combined with alterations in the trophic dynamics in Flathead Lake following establishment of Mysis relicta.
 Department personnel first detected Mysis in Flathead Lake in 1981.
 Mysis densities increased exponentially through 1985 peaking in 1986.
-It appears that the presence of Mysis enhanced Lake Superior whitefish and lake trout survival and growth.
-The fish community composition and species abundance changed dramatically from dominance by kokanee, bull trout, and westslope cutthroat trout to dominance by these introduced gamefish.
+It appears that the presence of Mysis enhanced Lake Superior whitefish and lake trout survival and growth (see later section in this report).

 Figure 23.
-Bull trout redd numbers in annual index sections of spawning tributaries to the North and Middle forks of the Flathead River.
+Bull trout redd numbers in annual index sections of spawning tributaries to the North and Middle forks of the Flathead River from 1980 through 2005.